-The 65,000-square-foot new facility includes 22 practice rooms, four larger ensemble practice rooms that can accommodate groups of up to eight players, 12 teaching studios, a large dance studio, faculty office space, a conference room, student lounge, and 700 student lockers.
-Also included are a percussion rehearsal room, percussion storage room, marching band and choir uniform storage area, and a costume work room to support to the opera workshop.
+The 65,000-square-foot new music facility includes 22 practice rooms, four larger ensemble practice rooms that can accommodate groups of up to eight players, 12 teaching studios, a large dance studio, faculty office space, a conference room, student lounge, and 700 student lockers.
+Also included are a percussion rehearsal room, percussion storage room, marching band and choir uniform storage area, and a costume work room to support the opera workshop.
 The instrumental rehearsal hall, M-127, was designed primarily for the use of large instrument groups.
 It has a seating capacity of 220, more than double the capacity of the previous space in the old wing.
 This hall has also been provided with an adjoining storage room.
-The new choral/opera rehearsal hall, M-126, has a seating capacity of 320 and was acoustically designed to enhance choral and vocal performances.
+The choral/opera rehearsal hall, M-126, has a seating capacity of 320 and was acoustically designed to enhance choral and vocal performances.
 Adjustable acoustical treatments such as drapes and panels allow considerable flexibility, so this hall may be used for a wide variety of performances by both vocal and instrumental groups.
 A pipe organ was installed during the spring of 1996.

 Other noteworthy features of the new building include state-of-the-art recording facilities with two large ensemble studios and 2 small ensemble studios.
 Located within the building are also two electronic music studio locations, one electronic music lab with 16 computer editing stations, one 24-track digital studio and one 16-channel analog studio.
-The complex also features one full midi computer lab with 30 stations including keyboards, and a multipurpose computer lab with 25 pentiumII 350mHz stations.
+The complex also features one full MIDI computer lab with 30 stations including keyboards, and a multipurpose computer lab with 25 PentiumII 350mHz stations.

 The new addition to the Music Building, combined with the extensive remodeling of the old building, gives Fresno State one of the best music facilities in the 23-campus CSU system.
 These improvements will enable the Music Department to exert a far-reaching impact on music performance and music education in the Central Valley for years to come.